From happy customers

 Last admission: 4:30pm

-Best time to visit: Visit Bahia Palace in the morning right after opening or later in the afternoon for a calmer experience.
-Weekdays, especially Tuesday to Thursday, tend to be less crowded than weekends and public holidays.
+Best time to visit: Go early in the morning right at opening or later in the afternoon for a quieter, more relaxed visit.
+Weekdays, especially Tuesday to Thursday, are usually less crowded than weekends and public holidays.
+For the best weather and overall experience, visit during spring (March–May) or autumn (September–November), when temperatures are pleasant and the palace grounds feel most comfortable to explore.

 Address: Rue Riad Zitoun El Jdid, Marrakech 40000, Morocco